Kugoo G2 Pro UAE Review: Good Budget “Dual Motor” or a Workshop Headache?

 Water ingress expectations

-Parts + variant chaos
+Parts pipeline + variant chaos

 Is It “Good Budget Power” in Dubai?
 Yes — If You Buy the Right Way